codiechanel/react-simple-boilerplate/README.md

 ```

 ### Browserify
-This allows us to use `module imports` and and it needs `babelify` to make the actual javascript code conversion.
+This allows us to use `module imports` and it uses `babelify` to make the actual javascript code conversion.

 ```
 browserify